mbalijon/my-portfolio/README.md

-# my-portfolio
+# Marc Balijon's portfolio

-This is for the acloudguru
+This is my professional portolio.
+It uses AWS and ReactJS.